vitaly-t/pg-promise/README.md

 ### CSV Filter

-When a variable ends with `:csv` or `:list`, it is formatted as a list of Comma-Separated Values, with each value formatted according to its JavaScript type.
+When a variable name ends with `:csv` or `:list`, it is formatted as a list of Comma-Separated Values, with each value formatted according to its JavaScript type.

 Typically, you would use this for a value that's an array, though it works for single values also.
 See the examples below.